abpframework/abp/NuGet.md

 To understand how it works, see [How it Works]( https://abp.io/how-it-works) page.

-If you wonder why you should choose ABP Commercial, check out [Why ABP.IO Platform](https://abp.io/docs/commercial/7.2/why-abp-io-platform) page.
+If you wonder why you should choose ABP, check out [Why ABP.IO Platform](https://abp.io/docs/latest/others/why-abp-platform) page.

 Official website:  [https://abp.io](https://abp.io/)